RaulPPelaez/UAMMD/docs/Integrator/MolecularDynamics.rst

 The velocity Verlet algorithm presents all the necessary properties for being a popular integrator.
 It has good numerical stability, a small memory footprint, good energy conservation, guaranteed momentum conservation,...

+.. node:: The code for this module is located in the source code :code:`Integrator/VerletNVE.cuh`

 Usage
 --------------

 Use it as any other integrator module.
 The following parameters are available:
   * :cpp:`real energy` Target energy per particle, can be omitted if :cpp:`initVelocities=false`.
   * :cpp:`real dt` Time step.
   * :cpp:`real mass = -1` Mass of all the particles.
 If >0 all particles will have this mass, otherwise the mass for each particle in :ref:`ParticleData` will be used.
 If masses have not been set in :ref:`ParticleData` the default mass is 1 for all particles.